dmijatovic/dv4all-wcp/demos/nuxt-demo/README.md

 # nuxt-test

-Nuxt test in monorepo for web components.
-The loaders
+Nuxt test of web components in this monorepo.

 ## Build Setup